 To provide a safe, welcoming, and harassment-free event, all attendees are expected to behave with decorum and civility.
 Incivility, harassment, or discrimination of any kind will not be tolerated.
 WSPTA reserves the right to take appropriate action to address any individual it believes fails to meet these expectations, including expelling the individual from the meeting and prohibiting attendance at future events.

 WSPTA Photo Policy

 By attending WSPTA Legislative Assembly, you grant the Washington State PTA the right to record, film, photograph, or capture your likeness in any media and to distribute, broadcast, or otherwise disseminate, in perpetuity, such media without any further approval from or any payment to you.
 Note: Parental consent is required to publish photographs that feature attendees under the age of 18.

 Washington State PTA strives to assure that all meetings and other activities of the Association are available for participation by all its members, consistent with the Americans with Disabilities Act (ADA) and the Washington State Law Against Discrimination (RCW 49.60).
 Individuals requiring special accommodations to attend or participate in WSPTA meetings should contact the WSPTA office in advance: (253) 214-7410 or email: firstname.lastname@example.org.

 All cancellations must be in writing to email@example.com.
-Cancellations received by 11:59 pm, Monday, September 28, will receive a full refund less a $10 cancellation fee.
-No refunds will be given for cancellations received after 11:59 pm, September 28.
+Cancellations received by noon, Monday, October 3, will receive a full refund less a $10 cancellation fee.
+No refunds will be given for cancellations received after noon, October 3.